Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Introduction

 To summarize, the major contributions of this paper are:

-\begin{itemize}[topsep=0pt, partopsep=0pt,itemsep=1pt,parsep=0pt] \item An interview study with 19 KG practitioners across eight organizations who create, explore, and deliver insights from KGs. \item A characterization of the users of KGs, their common personas, areas of expertise, tool usage, and visualization needs. \item Directions for KG visualization research, as well as sketches for designs iterated on with domain experts, that can begin to alleviate KG-related challenges identified through our interview study. \end{itemize}
+\begin{itemize}[topsep=1pt, partopsep=0pt,itemsep=2pt,parsep=0pt] \item A thematic analysis of interviews conducted with 19 KG practitioners across eight different organizations who regularly create, explore, analyze, and deliver insights from KGs. \item A characterization of KG users, their common organizational roles, areas of expertise, tool usage, and visualization needs. \item Directions for future KG visualization research, along with design sketches iterated on with domain experts, aimed at alleviating KG-related challenges identified from our interview study. \end{itemize}